 Low-Level Wastes: Typically come from the industrial and hospital waste streams. contains transient radiation and is made up of paper, rags, tools, garments, cotton, filters, etc. Before disposal, it is frequently burned or cremated.

 High levels of radioactivity are present in this form of trash, which must be buried.
 They include resins, metal fuel, and chemical waste.
 For disposal, the nonsolids are occasionally turned into bitumen.

 High -Level waste is produced when uranium fuel in a nuclear reactor is burned.
 They need cooling and shielding because they are hot and very radioactive.

 Major reprocessing facilities with an annual capacity of around 5000 tonnes exist in France, the UK, and Russia.
 India is looking into and exploring safe trash disposal on land.
 To lessen the consequences of radioactive elements, the government must take action to confine the waste.

-To learn more about the Radioactive wastes and Pollution, visit Byju’s.
+To learn more about Radioactive wastes and Pollution, visit BYJU’s.